 Who doesn't love a delicious, comforting chicken dish, especially one that's got the word Sparta in it!
 A feast for everyday heroes to be sure, this recipe is from Season 1 of My Greek Table.
-To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.
+To find some of the artisanal Greek products you'll need to make this, visit my online shop, where you'll discover a host of lovingly curated Greek ingredients.

 - 1 4- pound / 1.9 kilo chicken washed and quartered or 4 pounds pre-cut chicken parts